 - The Energy Information AF instantiated in the Media AF has the following responsibilities, depending on its current provisioning state obtained from the Media AF:

-- - The Data Collection AF instantiated in the Media AF has the following responsibilities, depending on its current provisioning state obtained from the Media AF:
+- Receiving and validating the Media Application Service Energy Metrics Reporting Configurations from the Media AF.
+These may form part of a broader Energy Information Exposure Specification energy-related configuration that includes additional energy-related information beyond metrics reporting.

+- Subscribing to and consuming NF Energy Information from the Energy Information Function as defined in TS 23.501 [72]) with required granularities (UE, PDU session and/or QoS flow) in accordance with the parameters of the Energy Information Exposure Specifications.

+- Subscribing to and consuming AS Energy Information from the Application Server in accordance with the parameters of the Energy Information Exposure Specification.

-- Receiving energy-related information from the Energy Information AF instantiated in the same Media AF.
+- Collecting energy-related information from the Media AS and the EIF, processing the information and compling Media Application Service Energy metrics reports.

-- Publishing energy-related information to Event Consumer AF subscribers in the form of exposed events.
+- Exposing the above Media Application Service Energy metrics reports to the Energy Information Collector in the UE.

 - The Energy Information Collector instantiated in the Media Session Handler of the Media Client has the following responsibilities:

 - Acquires an Energy Information collection configuration from the Energy Information AF via reference point E5 based on an endpoint address configured by the Media Session Handler that was embedded in the Service Access Information the Media Session Handler has acquired.